leaveoscaralone/react-graphql-project/exercises.md

 There are three coding assignments you need to complete as part of the Codeworks pre course curriculum: Underline, Stringifier, and Instatags (go through them in this order).

+Consider that the first one is going to take you at least double the time than each of the other two to complete.

 For each exercise you find a separate folder in this repository, containing a readme file with instructions.

 ## Help